avamsykiran/GoLang_11May2021_28May2021_09001130/Readme.md

                                 soemthing else.....
                         }

+                signal
+                                is any channel that does not produce data, but is used only to inform the compeltion of a goroutine...

                 Synchronization
                 -------------------------------------------------------

                         control the acess of multiple threads to shared memory/ data

+                Monitor and Lock Machanisim

+                        resource is locked as and
+                        when a thread starts usign it.

+                        the resource will not available for any other thread.

+                        a monitor ensures that the resource is unlocked once the current thread accomplishes its job.

+                Wait and notify machanisim / Producer-Consumer Pattern

                         a Bucket of water
                                 emp1 should fill the bucket using a mug